moov-io/terms-dictionary/README.md

 - **accounts receivable (AR)**<a id="ar"></a>: Amounts owed for goods or services delivered that have not yet been paid for.

 - **ACH (Automated Clearing House)**<a id="ach"></a>: A U.S. network that coordinates electronic payments and automated money transfers.
-ACH is a way to move money between banks without using paper checks, wire transfers, credit card networks, or cash.
+ACH is a way to move money between banks without using paper checks, wire transfers, card networks, or cash.

-- **ACH authorization**<a id="ach-authorization"></a>: An originator must obtain authorization from the receiver to originate one or more entries to the receiver’s account.
+- **ACH authorization**<a id="ach-authorization"></a>: An originator must obtain authorization from a receiver to originate one or more entries to the receiver’s account.

 - **ACH credit**<a id="ach-credit"></a>: A transaction pushing funds into an account (e.g., payroll direct deposit).